docusign/connect-java-worker-aws/README.md

    Configure environment variables
    `AWS_ACCESS_KEY_ID` and `AWS_SECRET_ACCESS_KEY` with the
    IAM user credentials.

-1. Install the latest Long Term Support version of Java v1.7, v1.8 or later on your system.

 1. Configure a DocuSign Integration Key for the application.
    The application uses the OAuth JWT Grant flow.